CDRH/orchid/docs/README.md

   title: Example Title
 ```

-The `en` key in the example above is critical to finding the correct string to display when using localization.
-By default, Orchid starts with an `en.yml` file and any other languages you specified as files with similar names.
-However, you may add more files to help with organization, just make sure you include the language key before you begin creating localized strings:
+The `en` key in the example above is critical to finding the correct string to display.
+By default, Orchid starts with an `en.yml` file and any other languages you specified as files with similar names during setup.
+However, you may add more files to help with organization.
+Just make sure you include the language key before you begin creating translated strings:

 ```yaml
 # config/locales/explore_en.yml